mihir-s-05/secrets-manager/backend/README.md

-# Secrets Manager Backend Skeleton
+# Secrets Manager Backend

-This package provides the initial Fastify + Prisma backend needed for the secrets manager project.
-It includes strict environment validation, the full relational schema, deterministic seeding, a health check, and a working Vitest/Supertest harness.
+This package provides the Fastify + Prisma backend for the Secrets Manager project.
+It implements OAuth device login with GitHub, JWT/refresh token management, organization-scoped directories, admin tooling, and per-secret ACLs with read/write splits, history, and exhaustive automated tests.

 ## Quickstart